 Alaska is a beneficiary of $8.125 million from the federal Volkswagen (VW) Settlement for VW's installation of illegal software in diesel vehicles designed to cheat emission tests.
 The Alaska Energy Authority (AEA) developed a Beneficiary Mitigation Plan (Plan) through a public process that describes how the state proposes to distribute the funds amongst the eligible mitigation actions defined in the settlement.
 All Requests for Applications (RFAs) will be publicly noticed on this website.
-If you are interested in receiving email notifications please join the VW email list.

 On January 29, 2018, Alaska became a beneficiary of the VW Settlement Environmental Mitigation Trust.
 AEA developed a Beneficiary Mitigation Plan as required by the Trust Agreement through public input.
 After consideration of the public support for school bus replacement, AEA amended the Plan, eliminating the allocation of commercial marine vessel upgrades to allow for additional school bus replacement.
 The Plan, as amended, summarizes how the State proposes to allocate the mitigation funds among the various Eligible Mitigation Actions to reduce NOx emissions.
 Alaska anticipates disbursing the $8.125 million fund as follows: